woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/spatialrelationships.rst

 .. note::

-  The representation of the point was not very human readable (``0101000020266900000EEBD4CF27CF2141BC17D69516315141``) but it was an exact representation of the coordinate values.
-For a test like equality, using the exact coordinates in necessary.
-For further information, please refer to :ref:`Equality <dataadmin.pgBasics.equality>`.
+  Although the representation of the point (``0101000020266900000EEBD4CF27CF2141BC17D69516315141``) is not  easy to read, it is an exact representation of the coordinate values.
+For a test like equality, the exact coordinates are required  For further information, please refer to :ref:`Equality <dataadmin.pgBasics.equality>`.

 Intersections
 -------------

-``ST_Intersects``, ``ST_Crosses``, and ``ST_Overlaps`` test whether the interiors of the geometries intersect.
+:command:`ST_Intersects`, :command:`ST_Crosses`, and :command:`ST_Overlaps` test whether the interiors of the geometries intersect.

+:command:`ST_Intersects(geometry A, geometry B)` returns TRUE if the intersection any part of geometry A touches or overlaps with geometry B.

 .. figure:: img/st_intersects.png

    *ST_Intersects*

-``ST_Intersects(geometry A, geometry B)`` returns t (TRUE) if the intersection does not result in an empty set.
+The opposite of :command:`ST_Intersects` is :command:`ST_Disjoint(geometry A , geometry B)`.
+If two geometries are disjoint, they do not intersect, and vice-versa.

 .. figure:: img/st_disjoint.png

    *ST_Disjoint*

-The opposite of ST_Intersects is ``ST_Disjoint(geometry A , geometry B)``.
-If two geometries are disjoint, they do not intersect, and vice-versa.

-.. note:: It is often more efficient to test "not intersects" than to test "disjoint" because the intersects tests can be spatially indexed, while the disjoint test cannot.
+.. note:: It is usually more efficient to test "not intersects" than to test "disjoint" because the intersects tests can be spatially indexed, while the disjoint test cannot.

+For multipoint/polygon, multipoint/linestring, linestring/linestring, linestring/polygon, and linestring/multipolygon comparisons, :command:`ST_Crosses(geometry A, geometry B)` returns TRUE if the intersection results in a geometry whose dimension is one less than the maximum dimension of the two source geometries.
+The intersection set must also be interior to both source geometries.

 .. figure:: img/st_crosses.png

    *ST_Crosses*

-For multipoint/polygon, multipoint/linestring, linestring/linestring, linestring/polygon, and linestring/multipolygon comparisons, ``ST_Crosses(geometry A, geometry B)`` returns t (TRUE) if the intersection results in a geometry whose dimension is one less than the maximum dimension of the two source geometries and the intersection set is interior to both source geometries.
+:command:`ST_Overlaps(geometry A, geometry B)` compares two geometries of the same dimension and returns TRUE if the intersection set results in a geometry different from both but of the same dimension.

 .. figure:: img/st_overlaps.png

    *ST_Overlaps*

-``ST_Overlaps(geometry A, geometry B)`` compares two geometries of the same dimension and returns TRUE if their intersection set results in a geometry different from both but of the same dimension.

-For example, given a dataset containing New York City subways and neighborhoods, it is possible to determine a subway station's neighborhood using the ``ST_Intersects`` function:
+For example, again using the New York City subways and neighborhoods as an example, it is possible to determine a subway station's neighborhood using the :command:`ST_Intersects` function.

 .. code-block:: sql